-You feel stronger as a couple, you have joint goals for your future together and you feel more confident about your money, and therefore more confident about your relationship.
+You feel stronger as a couple, you have joint goals for your future together and you feel more confident about your finances, and therefore more confident about your relationship.

-The main purpose of a budget is to benefit you!
+The primary purpose of a budget is to benefit you!

 It’s you telling your money what you want it to do and then you going off and spending according to your plan.

-By budgeting you are planning for your future, you are building confidence in your ability to manage your money successfully.
-But the benefits don’t end there, here are 17 more that you need to know about.
+By budgeting you are making plans for your future, you are building confidence in your ability to manage your money successfully.
+But the advantages don’t end there, here are 17 more that you need to know about.

-You create your budget, you spend your money, therefore you control your money.
-A written down budget helps you feel more in control, you are planning for the next month or more so you can visualize what you want to achieve with your money.
+You create your budget, you spend your money, therefore you control it.
+A written down budget helps you feel more in charge, you are creating a framework for the next month or more so you can visualize what you want to achieve with your finances.

 It is possible to manage and save money without a budget but it’s much easier with one.
 Taking the time to create a budget means you are prioritizing your finances, you are showing to yourself and others that how you spend your money is important to you.

 Who hasn’t worried about money at some point?
 But worrying doesn’t pay the bills whereas managing your money carefully does.
-Money is one of the top stressors we face so reducing that stress is a huge plus.
+Money is one of the top stressors we face so reducing that to a lower level is a huge plus.

 When you have a plan for your money, you know your bills are going to be paid, and you have enough money to get through the month, your stress reduces.

 Debt is very easy (too easy) to get into but harder to get out of.
-Planning how you will pay off your debt is something you can and will do when you budget carefully.
+Planning how you will pay them off is something you can and will do when you budget carefully.